Far area defence

 In view of the enemy numbers, there's a definite possibility of running out of pistol ammo before you've polished everyone off, especially if you're not making much use of a backup weapon or grenades.
 With this in mind you may need to be fairly disciplined about your shooting, to minimize wastage.
 For example try to headshoot a Grunt rather than sending in a wild volley of shots.
 Of course, a rapid headshot is the ideal tactic against a minor enemy anyway if you can pull it off, as it minimizes the amount of time you spend on the target.

-If you want to dabble with self-imposed grief, it can make an interesting challenge to survive without using a second weapon at all (and maybe also without using grenades, if you can bear to forego that pleasure).
+If you want to dabble with self-imposed grief, it can make an interesting challenge to survive without using a second weapon at all - and maybe even without using grenades if you can bear to forego that pleasure (or, you could impose some grenade restriction, such as allowing yourself frags only).
 You'll really have to watch your ammo and work efficiently!

 You don't have to wait until an Elite is getting close.
 The needler has quite long range - perhaps further than you realized - so exploit it if you can.
 Try to get Elites when they're still hanging back, unsure about advancing.
 In this case I tend to fire quite long streams - sometimes a whole clip.
 Ok that's going to take me through my ammo fast, but I don't want any messing around with a job only partially done.
 I want that bang and I want it fast so I can concentrate on the next target.

 Needles can also be devastating against closing Elites of course, and on a good day you can kill one after another with gloriously satisfying bangs.
-When you're trying to get a closing Elite though, a lot depends on his run angle and how clever he is about dodging (reds are cleverer than blues).
+When you're trying to get a closing Elite though, a lot depends on his run angle and how clever he is about dodging (reds are smarter than blues).
 If he dodges, you can end up facing a healthy eight-footer at dangerously close quarters.
 Not a good prospect if it's a red with a plasma rifle!
 If you start to see that your needles are missing, you'd better switch tactics fast.
-Typically it'll be safest to back off and resume pistol work, but you could also consider throwing grenades to interrupt his movement.
+Typically it'll be safest to back off and resume pistol work or whatever, but you could also consider throwing grenades to interrupt his movement.
 Another plan is to close the gap and maybe change the angle to have a fresh attempt at driving needles into him.
 Or lure him into taking a swing at you, then tag or needle him as you backstep or dodge.
-But such an advance can be risky.
-Supporting enemies tend to pounce when they see you coming forward, and they can up their fire quite rapidly.
+But such an advance can be risky due to other enemies of course.

 I don't want to make needler use sound too risky against closing Elites though.
 You may feel a bit vulnerable at first, but your effectiveness and confidence should grow as you become used to their approach behaviours and get the feel of how best to position and move yourself.
 When I first got into far area battling, I think I was mostly focused on pistol work, tending to reserve my needler for Elites I spotted hanging back, not moving about too much.
 Nowadays however, I take great pleasure in aggressive close-range needling.
 If you want a more visceral experience than long-range pistol play, that's certainly the way to go.